bakhyt/kazakh-extrinsic-plagiarism-detection/3-model-training/README.md

    A multilingual transformer trained on text from over 100 languages, proficient in cross-lingual tasks and delivering consistent performance across various NLP applications.

 3. **[XLM-RoBERTa Large](https://huggingface.co/xlm-roberta-large)**
-   An enhanced version of XLM-RoBERTa Base with a larger number of parameters and a deeper architecture, offering improved accuracy in multilingual and complex semantic tasks such as plagiarism detection.
+   An enhanced version of XLM-RoBERTa Base with more parameters and a deeper architecture, offering improved accuracy in multilingual and complex semantic tasks such as plagiarism detection.

 4. **[KazakhBERTmulti (amandyk/KazakhBERTmulti)](https://huggingface.co/amandyk/KazakhBERTmulti)**
    A specialized transformer model pretrained on extensive Kazakh textual data, designed to capture the linguistic subtleties of the Kazakh language and excel in related NLP tasks.